civol/HDLRuby/README.md

 sig0 <= 0
 ```

-For designating a signal of another system, or a sub-signal in a hierarchical signal, you can use the `.` operator as follows:
+To refer to a signal in another system, or to a sub-signal within a hierarchical signal, use the dot (`.`) operator:

 ```ruby
 <parent name>.<signal name>
 ```

-For example, in the following code, input signal `d` of system instance `dff0` is connected to sub-signal `sub0` of hierarchical signal `sig`.
+For instance, in the following code, the input signal `d` of system instance `dff0` is connected to the `sub0` field of the hierarchical signal `sig`:

 ```ruby
 system :dff do